InfectedDuck/Expense-tracker-with-tkinter/README.md

 6. Visualize spending by clicking "Visualize Spending."
 7. Set and track your budget by entering a budget amount.

+## Caution
+If the application becomes unresponsive and you cannot type into the textboxes, press the "Random" button to restore functionality.
+If the "Visualize Spending" button is not visible, please wait a moment or click the small line at the bottom of the application to display it.

 ## License